nightwatchjs/nightwatch-docs/guide/running-tests/parallel-running.md

 Test concurrency is done at the file level.
 Each test file will fill a test worker slot.
 Individual tests/steps in a test file will not run concurrently.

 <div class="alert alert-warning">
-To improve support for displaying the output when running tests in parallel, we recommend setting `detailed_output` to `false` in your test settings (and also make sure `live_output` is enabled.
+To improve support for displaying the output when running tests in parallel, we recommend setting `detailed_output` to `false` in your test settings (and also make sure `live_output` is enabled).
 </div>

 #### Multiple Environments